-An interesting fact is that because of longer replacement rate in some countries (closer to 4-5 years than 2 years) for smartphones, some MNOs will rather sell 5G-ready devices (i.e. devices supporting 5G even though 5G has not yet been deployed in the network) than 4G only device.
+An interesting thing to notice is the fact that because of longer replacement rate in some countries (closer to 4-5 years than 2 years) for smartphones, some MNOs will rather sell 5G-ready devices (i.e devices supporting 5G even though 5G has not yet been deployed in the network) than 4G only device.
 The rationale for this carrier demand is to be able to switch as many users as possible on the less-costly 5G network when it is deployed.
-In countries where 5G launch is imminent, the same decision could be taken by operators and also device manufacturers wanting to be able to respond to the consumer demand not to invest in 4G phones when 5G is coming soon.
+In countries where 5G launch are imminent, the same decision could be taken by operators and also device manufacturers that want to be able respond to the consumer demand not to invest in 4G phones when 5G is coming soon.

-The 3.5 GHz frequency band, not mm-wave is the most popular frequency range for 5G
+The 3.5 GHz frequency band, not mmWave is the most popular frequency bands for 5G

-Despite much noise around mm-wave bands deployment abroad, the sub-6 GHz device ecosystem is doing strong and especially the 3.5 GHz band which provides interesting capabilities with a mix of coverage and capacity when wide bandwidth configuration are used (100 MHz).
+Despite much noise around mmWave bands deployment abroad, the sub 6 GHz device ecosystem is doing strong and especially the 3.5 GHz band which provides interesting capabilities with a mix of coverage and capacity when wide bandwidth configuration are used (100 MHz).
 More precisely, the n78 band (3.5 GHz) is the most popular frequency band in terms of devices announced mirroring the sizeable number of network believed to use this frequency band.
-Given the wide availability of that band worldwide, this is not a big surprise but definitely an interesting fact for European 5G networks.
-While not providing as much bandwidth as mm-wave bands (largest possible bandwidth configuration is 100 MHz), it can provide a much larger coverage.
-As compared to lower frequency bands, it still supports higher capacity and is better suited to massive MIMO deployment in the field because of the much smaller antennas required.
+Given the wide availability of this frequency band worldwide, this is not a big surprise but definitely an interesting fact for European 5G networks.
+While not providing as much bandwidth as mmWave bands (largest possible bandwidth configuration is 100 MHz) it is providing a much larger coverage.
+As compared to lower frequency bands, it still sport better capacity and is better suited to massive MIMO deployment in the field because of the much smaller antennas required.

-Thanks to features such as Dynamic Spectrum Sharing, a 5G device ecosystem for "legacy frequencies" is also being built with devices announced supporting several of those bands (such as the much used 1800 MHz, 2100 or APT 700 MHz) and even though no 5G network have been yet deployed in those bands.
-In one quarter, the number of devices supporting those frequency bands has grown substantially indicating a clear interest from operators in those frequencies as they prepare to leverage their existing asset in complement to mid frequency band.
+Thanks to features such as Dynamic Spectrum Sharing (DSS), a 5G device ecosystem for "legacy frequencies" is also being built with devices announced supporting several of those bands (such as the much used 1800 MHz, 2100 MHz or 700 (APT) MHz) especially as operators in the US (AT&T and Verizon but also T-Mobile without DSS) are starting to deploy in those low bands.
+During the last two quarters, the number of devices supporting those frequency bands has grown substantially indicating a clear interest from operators in those frequencies as they prepare to leverage their existing asset in complement to mid frequency band.

-Not surprisingly, much of the mm-wave device ecosystem is driven by the need to support US 5G networks but this will gradually change in 2020 as use of other mm-wave band use occurs in countries such as Korea and Japan.
-While no devices had been announced for the n258 (26 GHz) band in December 2019, (the mm-wave frequency of choice in Europe and China for latter deployments), this band has humbly jumped from 0 to 3 devices, which for now remains marginal.
+Not surprisingly again, much of the mmWave device ecosystem is driven by the need to support US 5G network but this is gradually changing in 2020 as other mmWave deployment occur in countries such as Korea and Japan.
+While no devices had been announced for n258 (26 GHz) band in December 2019, (the mmWave frequency of choice in Europe (and China) for latter deployments), this band has humbly jumped from 0 to 3 devices in March 2020 to 5 at the end of May 2020, which for now still remains anecdotal.
+As of end of September 2020, no other devices supporting this band had been listed.

-Table 12: Distribution of announced 5G devices by range of frequency band
+Table 11: Distribution of announced 5G devices by range of frequency band\

-Frequency band range Number of devices announced Average progress in the category March 2020 / Dec 2019
+Frequency band range Number of 5G devices announced Average progress in the category Sept 20 / May 20

-39 GHz (mainly US) 16 41.3%
+39 GHz (mainly US) 27 22,7%

-28 GHz (mainly US) 27 57.8%
+28 GHz (mainly US) 47 14,6%

-n257 (JP, SK and US) 8 60.1%
+n257 (JP, SK and US) 15 15,4%

-n258 (Australia, China, Europe) 3 NA
+n258 (Australia, China, Europe) 5 0,0%

-n261 (Verizon) 16 55.4%
+n261 (Verizon) 27 17,4%

-between 3.5 and 5 GHz (Global) 180 78.7%
+between 3.5 and 5 GHz (Global) 542 185,6%

-between 1.8 and 2.6 GHz (Global) 224 119.3%
+between 1.8 and 2.6 GHz (Global) 781 122,5%

-< 1.8 GHz (Global) 103 94.5%
+< 1.8 GHz (Global) 357 141,0%